Crowthorne Parish Council

 What powers does Crowthorne Parish Council have with respect to planning applications?

-Crowthorne Parish Council is consulted by the relevant Planning Authority (which is usually South Somerset District Council) on all planning applications.
+Crowthorne Parish Council is consulted by the relevant Planning Authority (which is usually Bracknell Forest Council) on all planning applications.
 Any views expressed by the Parish Council will be taken into account by the Planning Authority before a decision is made, providing the points made are relevant to the determination of a planning application.

 The final decision is made by the Planning Authority, not the Parish Council.